-I have read and understand the above "Code of Conduct" and will abide by the expectations described in the Code of Conduct.
-I understand that if I act inappropriately, I will have to accept responsibility for my actions that may result in the consequences listed above.

-Participant Signature Please Print Name Here Date
+e above "Code of Conduct" and will abide and that if I act inappropriately, I will have onsequences listed above. , Participant Signature Please Print Name Here Date this Code of Conduct with my child.
+I und •

 I have discussed and reviewed this Code of Conduct with my child.
 I understand that failure to abide by this Code of Conduct may result in the consequences listed above which includes no refund.
 In the event that this code is violated, I agree to come to the Special Love program to pick up my child at the request of the adult in charge of the Special Love program.
 I further understand that if I refuse to pick up my child, am unavailable, or fail to make timely arrangements to retrieve my child, Special Love program staff may contact law enforcement or social services to provide necessary protection for a child in need of services.
 I acknowledge responsibility for all fees/charges that may result from said services.